tombrille/svelteplot/src/routes/getting-started/+page.md

 ## Try online

-You can use SveltePlot inside any platform that supports Svelte 5, such as StackBlitz, SvelteLab, or the regular Svelte REPLs.
+You can use SveltePlot inside any platform that supports Svelte 5, such as [StackBlitz](https://stackblitz.com/edit/vitejs-vite-o4p5ss?file=src%2Fassets%2Fco2.csv,src%2FApp.svelte&terminal=dev).

 ```svelte
 <script>